 If you think your user name and password have been compromised, change your password immediately.
 This is extremely important.
 Change it even if there is a small chance that the site you just logged into with your Stonehill credentials might be trap!

-As a reminder, the safest way to access the password service is to type the address for myHill (myHill.stonehill.edu) into a web browser, log in to myHill, and click on Password Service in the Quicklinks channel.
+As a reminder, the safest way to access the password service is to type the address for myHill (myHill.stonehill.edu) into a web browser, log in to myHill, and click Password Change in the Quicklinks menu.

 If you receive a questionable message, contact the IT Service Desk.

 If you have any questions or concerns about an email message that looks fake or questionable, PLEASE contact the IT Service Desk at 508-565-1111 or email email@example.com for assistance.